Image of a Clothing store

 There's an element of uncertainty

 In saying this, any form of finance (and running a business, period) comes with an element of risk.
-That’s standard; just make sure you’re informed so you can decide whether the risk is worth the reward.
+That’s standard—what matters is knowing the risks so you can weigh them properly.

 If you have a PayPal loan, for instance, you’re tying your credit to a means of obtaining revenue.
 If you have a dispute with your credit provider, they could restrict your account, harming your ability to get revenue.